Hilberath/altv-elevator/README.md

 ### How to install?

 1. Unpack .rar file
-2. Put '# altv-elevator' folder to your 'resources' folder
+2. Put 'altv-elevator' folder to your 'resources' folder
-3. in server.toml add '# altv-elevator' in "resources"
+3. in server.toml add 'altv-elevator' in "resources"

 ### How do I open the menu?